How can I get an International Registered Report Identifier?

-- The prefix RR2 indicates a results paper, and should link back to its respective RR1 protocol/registered report.
+- The prefix RR2 indicates a results paper, and should link back to its respective RR1 protocol/proposal/registered report.
 Ideally, the results paper would use the prefixes PRR2 or DERR2 (as above for RR1 papers) where appropriate.

-- A DOI prefix, indicating the publisher of the protocol (RR1) paper.
+- A DOI prefix, indicating the publisher of the protocol/proposal (RR1) paper.
 Example: 10.2196 is the DOI prefix for JMIR Publications, but if the registered report is published elsewhere it would be a different number.

 - A DOI suffix.
 At JMIR Publications, the DOI suffix is equivalent to the article ID of the final, published RR1 paper; however, not all RR1-publishers actually know the DOI before publication, in which cases the publisher may have used a manuscript tracking number or other string as the DOI suffix.